-\ These courses may be offered entirely online or entirely on-ground at the campus.
+^{} These courses may be offered entirely online or entirely on-ground at the campus.

+Vocational Nursing

-Diploma Program 1,319 Contact Hours 52 Semester Credits 50 Instructional Weeks - Full Time Average Time to Complete - Full Time - 13 Months 80 Instructional Weeks - Part-Time Average Time to Complete - Part-Time - 21 Months
+1,319 Contact Hours

+52 Semester Credits

+Average Time to Complete - Full Time - 12 Months

-This applies to students starting on or after July 27, 2020.
+80 Instructional Weeks - Part-Time

+Average Time to Complete - Part-Time - 20 Months

-The Vocational Nursing program teaches students the skills and abilities essential to the provision of nursing care to patients in hospitals and residents in long-termcare facilities.
+The Vocational Nursing program teaches students the skills and abilities essential to the provision of nursing care to patients in hospitals and residents in long-term-care facilities.
 Graduates will be able to communicate and interact effectively with patients and assist patients in attaining and maintaining maximum functional independence while observing patient rights.
 They will learn various disease processes, nursing goals and priorities, patient teaching, critical thinking skills, and how to follow infection control measures.
 Students learn medication administration, IV therapy, proper body mechanics and basic patient care, which includes taking vital signs, bed making, and lifting and turning patients.